tpjava/GSEmbeddedToRemote/README.md

 <p>
 You should now see two spaces in the UI both with the same data.
 <p>
+You can also monitor the size of the space using JMX by opening localhost:9092.
 NOTE:
 In the project pom.xml file change the <gsVersion> to reflect your local version.